Topic: Medical Malpractice

 “If we can’t prevent these things, then at least we have to be forthright with people when they occur,” Studdert said.

-If you or a loved one has been injured as a result of the negligence of a medical professional or organization, you may be eligible for compensation.
+If you or a loved one has been injured as a result of the medical negligence by a medical professional or organization, you may be eligible for compensation.
 Contact the Brod Law Firm today for a free consultation.